Stefka92/MusicQuiz/README.md

 In addition to the home page the website also features:

--The 'Begin' page;
+- The 'Begin' page;
--The `Quiz`.
+- The `Quiz`.

 The business goals for the website are;

--To provide an interactive website.
+- To provide an interactive website.
--To provide a fun and light hearted quiz.
+- To provide a fun and light hearted quiz.
--To allow customers to test their musical knowledge.
+- To allow customers to test their musical knowledge.
--To activate the brain to keep you young.
+- To activate the brain to keep you young.
--To be able to view the website on a range of different device sizes.
+- To be able to view the website on a range of different device sizes.

 The Users Goals of the website are;

--As a first time user, to be able to navigate the website easily.
+- As a first time user, to be able to navigate the website easily.
--As a first time user, to have a clear understanding as to what the quiz is about.
+- As a first time user, to have a clear understanding as to what the quiz is about.
--As a first time user, to allow the user to be able to complete the quiz without any issues.
+- As a first time user, to allow the user to be able to complete the quiz without any issues.
--As a recurring or first-time visitor, to be able to restart the quiz and try beat their previous score.
+- As a recurring or first-time visitor, to be able to restart the quiz and try beat their previous score.
--As a recurring or first-time visitor to be able to view their final score.
+- As a recurring or first-time visitor to be able to view their final score.

 ## Strategy